ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 $$

 Again we find that the dot product is a useful tool for finding the projection of a vector in the direction of a unit vector.

+## Applications

+Examples?
+Work (energy) is a dot product of force and displacement.
+The angle between two vectors is found by knowing that the cosine of the angle between them is their dot product divided by their self dot product.

+Example: The work expression $$ W = \vec{F} \cdot \vec{r} $$, where only the force component parallel to the direction (or likewise, the position component parallel to the force) is wanted.
+The (magnetude of the) cross product gives you the multiplication of the perpendicular components.

+You’re often interested in knowing to what extent a vector quantity contributes in a given direction (the vector quantity’s component in that direction).
+This is what the dot (scalar) product, as used in physics, tells you.

+## Division

+In order to support division we need to be able to be able to take the result of a dot product and recover one of the original vectors by dividing out the other.
+For this we need the properties below.

+We need a multiplicative identity:

+$$ 1 \cdot \vc{u} = \vc{u} $$

+We need a multiplicative inverse:

+$$ \vc{v} \cdot \vc{v}^{-1} = 1 $$?

+If we can make those work we can define division as dotting with an inverse.

+$$ \frac{\vc{a}}{\vc{b}} = \vc{a} \cdot \vc{b}^{-1} = \vc{c} $$

+A scalar value of 1 works just fine for an identity but we run into a problem when we try to define the inverse of a vector.
+The dot product loses all directionality information and so recovering an input vector, including it's direction is impossible.

+## Cross Product versus our Criteria for a "Good Product"

+Let's review the dot product against our expectations:

+1. Useful applications
+**Yes** We showed above that the dot product can be used to determine the angle between vectors, is useful to test perpendicularity and parallelity, find projections onto basis or other vectors, etc.
+Also an example from physics: $$ W = \vc{F} \cdot \vc{d} $$
+1. Geometric meaning
+**Yes** The dot product can be viewed as a projection-based multiply.
+1. Works the same as regular number multiplication
+**Yes**
+The dot product obeys the commutative, associative and distributive properties.
+1. Support division that works the same as regular number division
+**No** The dot product loses information in producing it's scalar result.
+You can't start with a scalar dot product result and recover one of the initial vectors.
+1. Regular number multiplication should be just a special case
+**Yes** If a vector has a single dimension, then the dot project becomes identical to
+1. Should be closed under multiplication, just like reals and complex numbers
+**No** Dot product of two vectors produces a scalar.
+Why doesn't it produce a vector?
+Because it is symmetrical, you could think of it as a projection of either vector onto the other.
+So it would have to choose the dirction of one of the vectors.

+So it's a pretty good multiply but not perfect.

 # The Inner and Outer Products